22/11 7:30 PM

 The player who has perhaps ridden the brave new wave the most is striker Junior Adamu, who finally scored his first goals for the club in a domestic match with a brace in a 4-0 DFB Cup win at Osnabrück and followed that up by breaking his league duck with a match-winning pair against Bochum

-In defence, Schuster has been bold enough to trust 21-year-old club youth product Max Rosenfelder - in the early-season injury-enforced absence of fellow homegrown centre-back Matthias Ginter -who has looked completely assured in a back line that has conceded just four goals so far (two of which were away at free-flowing Bayern).
+In defence, Schuster has been bold enough to trust 21-year-old club youth product Max Rosenfelder - in the early-season injury-enforced absence of fellow homegrown centre-back Matthias Ginter - who has looked completely assured in a back line that has conceded just eight goals so far (five of which were in two matches against Bayern and St. Pauli).

 "It’s absolutely our DNA that we always use younger players," Schuster said when asked after the Heidenheim game about the fact that three of his five substitutes were Freiburg academy graduates.
 "But we also only do it when they show quality and perform.
 They’ve done that over the first few weeks."